Steve-Kirby/Steve-Kirby.github.io/Coursework-Highlights.md

 	<hr>
 	<div class="col-xs-6">
 		<h3>Planning - Gantt Chart</h3>
-		<p>In order to organise my dissertation I used a gantt chart which changed over time as needed.</p>
+		<p>In order to organise my dissertation I used a Gantt chart which changed over time as needed.</p>
 		<p>I enjoy games with wide open worlds that can be explored, and naturally wanted to generate random islands to replicate this, this changed after discussion with my tutors.</p>
 		<p> The biggest change was to incorperate climate change and rising sea levels, which are returning to the forefront of issues we face once again.</p>
 		<p>I made the decision to use heightmaps of the UK rather then randomly generated islands, in hopes of making people aware that these are real issues, not just an interesting graphics demo.</p>